USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > wrfout\_d01\_2002-07-08\_00:00:00
 >
 > wrfout\_d01\_2002-07-09\_00:00:00

+Note that we have bolded “metExample” in the directory name above to highlight the fact that we are using the project name to organize the model output files into directories.

 On the AQ side, we have included two CMAQ output files for the period July 01 2011 0:00 UTC to July 31 2011 23:00 UTC.
 The two files: